tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 **Mentors:** Isaac Smith, Jaladh Singhal\
 **Description:** STARDIS generates synthetic spectra for stars, given a set of parameters.
 These spectra can then be compared to real observations to give us information about the conditions inside that star’s atmosphere.
 STARDIS is a new companion code to TARDIS, and has not yet been optimised.
 The goal of this project is to increase the speed of STARDIS using [Numba](https://numba.readthedocs.io/en/stable/index.html) by allowing slower parts of STARDIS to be run [in parallel](https://numba.readthedocs.io/en/stable/user/parallel.html), and allowing for them to be run on the GPU using Numba’s [CUDA capabilities](https://numba.readthedocs.io/en/stable/cuda/index.html).
 As a reference, this has been done in TARDIS with the formal integral.
 The regular Numba version (with parts parallelized) can be found [here](https://github.com/tardis-sn/tardis/blob/master/tardis/montecarlo/montecarlo_numba/formal_integral.py).
 Then, there is also a version written with CUDA [here](https://github.com/tardis-sn/tardis/blob/master/tardis/montecarlo/montecarlo_numba/formal_integral_cuda.py).
 Increasing the speed of STARDIS will allow research to be done rapidly using our tools.

-**First objective:**
+**First objective:** In the TARDIS repository, find the Jupyter Notebook that creates the [initialization page of the documentation](https://tardis-sn.github.io/tardis/physics/montecarlo/initialization.html).
+Create a version of `planck_function()` (see code cell #6) that is `jit` compiled by Numba.
+Show a comparison of how long it takes to calculate `planck_function(nus_planck)` (see code cell #7) for the original function versus the `jitted` function for 100, 200, and 500 frequency bins.
+Make a pull request to the TARDIS repository with your modifications of this notebook.

-### Model implementation in Gamma-ray code
+#### Connecting the Gamma-ray code to TARDIS
-{{<idea_tag "Python">}} {{<idea_tag "GitHub">}}
+{{<idea_tag "Python">}} {{<idea_tag "GitHub">}} {{<idea_tag "Object Oriented Programming">}}

-**Project Length:** 175 Hours\
+**Project Length:** 350 Hours\
-**Mentors:** Andrew Fullard, Vicente Amado Olivo\
+**Mentors:** Andrew Fullard, Vicente Amado Olivo \
-**Description:** TARDIS has a set of classes that contain important information for the simulation and act as storage classes.
-[The model class](https://github.com/tardis-sn/tardis/blob/9a32544c99ce9f10b53e4b430f008d27a7093e8f/tardis/model/base.py#L81) is one of them.
-The model has been restructured to store only what it needs to.
-A gamma-ray transport code has been developed to make use of the TARDIS infrastructure.
-However, the gamma-ray transport code does not use this updated model object.
-To safely remove outdated model classes, the gamma-ray deposition code should be updated to use the new model object, with any changes made to the model object as needed, or a subclass created.
+**Description:** A [gamma-ray transport code](https://tardis-sn.github.io/tardis/physics/energy_input/gammaray_deposition.html) has been developed to make use of the TARDIS infrastructure.
+However, the gamma-ray transport code is disconnected from the way TARDIS is run to generate normal spectra (see the [Quickstart](https://tardis-sn.github.io/tardis/quickstart.html)).
+It is not connected with the rest of the API.
+Instead it uses the [`Radial1Dmodel`](https://tardis-sn.github.io/tardis/api/tardis.model.base.html#tardis.model.base.Radial1DModel) object by loading from a configuration file, and generates a [plasma](https://tardis-sn.github.io/tardis/api/tardis.plasma.base.html) object from scratch, as well as loading external data.
+When it runs, it duplicates some functionality that is already in TARDIS as part of the [Monte Carlo modules](https://tardis-sn.github.io/tardis/api/tardis.montecarlo.html).
+It also lacks tests of many new functions.
+For this project, you will integrate the gamma-ray transport code with the rest of TARDIS so that it is an option to run as part of a normal TARDIS simulation. \
+**First objective:** In a notebook, generate a configuration object from the `tardis_example.yml`.
+Then use the configuration object to generate a `Radial1DModel` object using the `from_config` method.
+The configuration object’s `atom_data` property should also be used to create an `AtomData` object using the `from_hdf` method.
+Then use the `Radial1DModel` object to generate a `BasePlasma` object.
+The BasePlasma `plasma_properties` should be a list of properties: `[Density, Abundance, IsotopeAbundance, AtomicData, AtomicMass, IsotopeNumberDensity, NumberDensity, SelectedAtoms, IsotopeMass]`.
+The `density, abundance, isotope_abundance` should be read from the model object.
+The `atomic_data` should be the `AtomData` object created previously.
+Finally, run the `main_gamma_ray_loop` function using these created model and plasma objects.
+You will get an error from Pandas that a file is not found.

 ### Import and store NNDC deposition data
 {{<idea_tag "Python">}} {{<idea_tag "GitHub">}} {{<idea_tag "Pandas">}}